DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Security Pitfalls due to Traffic Representation Mismatches

 \subsection{Transformations over Network Traffic}

-Ideally, it would be desirable for a WF adversary to leverage all the information contained in the network traffic observations it has collected to launch successful WF attacks.
-In such a setting, the adversary would be able to use a \textit{raw representation} of page loads or list every possible feature to train an effective classifier.
+Ideally, a WF adversary would leverage all the information contained in the network traffic observations it has collected to launch successful WF attacks.
+In such a setting, the adversary would use a \textit{raw representation} of website loads or list every possible feature to train an effective classifier.
 This would however result in possibly infinite feature combinations that cannot be feasibly enumerated.

 Apart from this issue, and even if calculating such feature listing was a tractable task, prolific literature on ML~\cite{dimReduction} (and WF~\cite{wfFeatureSelection,wefde} in particular) has shown that not all features are useful for classification.
 In particular, and since the size of WF datasets are finite, having a large number of irrelevant and redundant features may increase the chances for overfitting and for being afflicted by the curse of dimensionality~\cite{wfFeatureSelection}.
-To tackle this issue, considerable effort has been put in place to \textit{transform} the representation of raw traffic into \textit{trace} and \textit{feature} representations that can increase the ``signal to noise ratio'' in the WF domain~\cite{wfFeatureSelection,wefde}.
+To tackle this issue, considerable effort has been put in place to \textit{transform} the representation of raw traffic into \textit{trace} and \textit{feature} representations that can increase the ``signal-to-noise ratio'' in the WF domain~\cite{wfFeatureSelection,wefde}.

-\mypara{Transformations.} Figure~\ref{fig:transformations} depicts two usual sequential transformation steps used to process the raw representation of page loads (e.g., the contents of a \texttt{.pcap} file) into more useful representations for classification.
-For instance, the first transformation converts this raw representation into a simpler website \textit{trace representation}, while the second transformation recasts traffic traces as a \textit{feature representation}.
+\mypara{Transformations.} Figure~\ref{fig:transformations} depicts two usual sequential transformation steps used to process the raw representation of website loads (e.g., the contents of a \texttt{.pcap} file) into more useful representations for classification.
+For instance, the first transformation converts this raw representation into a simpler \textit{trace representation}, while the second transformation recasts traffic traces as a \textit{feature representation}.
 It should be noted, however, that each transformation incurs some information loss, e.g., losing TCP header information when obtaining a trace representation, or losing fine-grained packet timing information when obtaining a given feature representation.
-Nevertheless, these still produce feature representations that can fuel highly effective WF classifiers.
+Nevertheless, these produce feature representations that can fuel highly effective WF classifiers.
 Next, we describe the most relevant trace and feature representations derived from said transformations.